djaus2/W3WConsoleProject/README.md

 # W3W

 ## About
-A C# .Net 6 Console app that can generate W3W map tri-word and related json data.
+A C# .Net 6 Console app that can generate W3W map tri-word and related json data from GPS coordinates.

 - W3W: What Three Words
 - Three words uniquley define a square 3mx3m (10'x10') world-wide